David Adams (baseball): New York Yankees

-Out of Virginia, the New York Yankees selected Adams in the third round (106th overall) of the 2008 Major League Baseball Draft.
-Adams signed and made his professional debut that year with the Class-A Short Season Staten Island Yankees.
+Out of Virginia, the New York Yankees selected Adams in the third round (106th overall) of the 2008 Major League Baseball draft.
+Adams signed and made his professional debut that year with the Low–A Staten Island Yankees.

-Adams played for the Class-A Charleston RiverDogs and Class-A Advanced Tampa Yankees in 2009.
-He began the 2010 season with the Class-AA Trenton Thunder, but suffered an ankle injury.
-The injury was originally thought to be a sprain.
+Adams played for the Single–A Charleston RiverDogs and High–A Tampa Yankees in 2009.
+He began the 2010 season with the Double–A Trenton Thunder, but suffered an ankle injury in May.
+The injury was originally thought to be a sprain and the organization had him try to rehab the injury for two months.

-At the 2010 MLB trade deadline, the Yankees and Seattle Mariners almost completed a deal that would have sent Adams, Jesús Montero, and Zach McAllister to the Seattle Mariners for All-Star pitcher Cliff Lee.
+At the 2010 MLB trade deadline, the Yankees and Seattle Mariners almost completed a deal that would have sent Adams, Jesús Montero, and Zach McAllister to the Seattle Mariners in exchange for All-Star pitcher Cliff Lee.
 When the teams shared medical reports, the Mariners determined that Adams' ankle was broken, not sprained.
 As a result, they chose to trade Lee to the Texas Rangers in a package centered around Justin Smoak.
+Adams was shut down for the season after the discovery and only appeared in 39 games that year.

 Still rehabilitating from his ankle injury, Adams played for Tampa and the Rookie-level Gulf Coast Yankees in 2011.
 He was put on the disabled list three times due to the ankle.
-Adams was added to the Yankees' 40 man roster after the 2011 season to protect him from the Rule 5 draft.
+Adams was added to the Yankees' 40-man roster after the 2011 season to protect him from the Rule 5 draft.

-Adams spent the 2012 season with the Trenton Thunder of the Class-AA Eastern League, where he hit .306/.385/.450 over 383 plate appearances.
+Adams spent the 2012 season with the Trenton Thunder of the Double–A Eastern League, where he hit .306/.385/.450 over 383 plate appearances.
 He played in only 86 games, as he missed time due to back spasms.
 After the regular season, the Yankees assigned Adams to play in the Arizona Fall League, where he played second and third base.